BludGeonT/Ethos-MD5SUM/README.md

 # Ethos-MD5SUM Project

 # Read PLANNING.md First Before Any Thinking or Planning or Coding
 **First, before AI starts to think about this all, a mandatory step is to go through the PLANNING.md file in this repository to set some guidelines and guardrails and it should all be considered when making decisions or starting a plan to build it all.
-Second, The AI agent will also go through the UI.md file to establish guidelines and general UI formatting and layout for specific areas within the UI and project.**
+Second, The AI agent will also go through the UI.md file to establish guidelines and general UI formatting and layout for specific areas within the UI and project.
+Then, the AI agent must go through and analyze any other markdown files before starting any coding so that a big plan is in place.**

 Meant to be a supplemental modular package to a parent program by providing tools that allow for a channel owner or administrator of a channel to have an ethos_md5sum_bot deployed to their channel which will: